 Parents: German Shepherd x Labrador mix

 By crossbreeding the courageous German Shepherd with the charming Labrador, you’ll end up with the German Sheprador.
-They’re truly the ultimate large dog companion with all the best traits of two of America’s favorite dogs.
+They’re truly the ultimate large dog companion inheriting all the best traits of two of America’s favorite dogs.

 Both parent breeds have some of the highest dog intelligence, so expect to see the same in the hybrid.
 They live for work and will take on any challenge in obedience training.
 However, they can be heavy shedders depending on their coat.